kyclark/biofx_python/05_gc/README.md

 http://rosalind.info/problems/gc/

-Write a Python program called "cgc.py" that takes a single positional argument which should be a readable text file.
+Write a Python program called `cgc.py` that takes a single positional argument which should be a readable text file.

-The program should print a "usage" statement for "-h" or "--help" flags:
+The program should print a "usage" statement for `-h` or `--help` flags:

 ```
 $ ./cgc.py -h